 Consider Using a Dedicated Linux Machine for Your Bitcoin Transactions

 Taking things a step further, many users elect to have a dedicated machine used for nothing but Bitcoin transactions.
 In general, this is a very good idea.
 And it’s an even better one if that dedicated machine runs a Linux distribution.

-Not only is Linux known for being very secure, its comparatively miniscule user base also makes it a less appealing target for hackers.
+Not only is Linux known for being very secure, its comparatively minuscule user base also makes it a less appealing target for hackers.
 Put simply, hacking is a numbers game.
 As a hacker, you want your attack to target as many people as possible.
-So it is in hackers’ best interests to write malicious code for Windows and macOS, since the vast majority of people use those operating systems.
+So it is in hackers’ best interests to write malicious code for Windows and macOS since the vast majority of people use those operating systems.
 As a result, Linux users tend to get targeted less.
 Which is not to say that Linux machines don’t get malware and viruses.
 They do.
 It’s just that, statistically, you are less likely to get one.